aws-samples/mlops-multi-account-terraform/README.md

 > **_NOTE:_**: if you change the TerraformStateBucketPrefix or TerraformStateLockTableName parameters, you must update the environment variables (`S3_PREFIX`, `DYNAMODB_PREFIX`) in the [deploy.yml](base-infrastructure/.github/workflows/deploy.yml) to match.

-This one-time deployment create the following resources in your AWS account:
+This one-time deployment creates the following resources in your AWS account:

 - For Terraform Backend:
   - S3 Bucket to store state files.